Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Simulations

 \section{Simulations}

-To illustrate the benefit of using SGS designs for statistical machine-learning model development, we conducted simulations motivated by a real-world data set of radiology text reports from the Lumbar Imaging with Reporting of Epidemiology (LIRE) study (\cite{jarvik2015lumbar} - for additional information see Section \ref{sec:sgs_data}).
-For the simulation study, features were generated following a long-tail distribution that is characteristic of bag-of-words text data, modeling was based on penalized regression due to high-dimensional feature assumptions, and we compared the effect of various sampling designs on validation prediction accuracy.
+To illustrate the benefit of using SGS designs for statistical machine-learning model training and validation, we conducted simulations motivated by a real-world data set of radiology text reports from the Lumbar Imaging with Reporting of Epidemiology (LIRE) study (\cite{jarvik2015lumbar} - for additional information see Section \ref{sec:sgs_data}) - where we generated features following a long-tail distribution that is characteristic of text data and conducted modeling using regularized regression due to high-dimensional assumptions.
+We demonstrated the impact of various sampling designs on model training and model validation.